learn-co-curriculum/phase-1-algorithms-big-o/README.md

   // 1 step
   let total = 0;

+  for (const num of array) {
-  // n steps (dependent on the size of the array) for (const num of array) {
+    // n steps (dependent on the size of the array) total += num;
-    // 1 step
-    total += num;
   }